jordan4ibanez/Crafter-C-/README.md

 # Crafter
+Status update: This was a nightmare so I'm not going to finish it, but feel free to use the code

 This is Crafter, I'm not sure if I'll finish it.
 I'm mainly just transitioning from LWJGL to C++ and OpenGL libraries with OpenAL.

 I am learning C++ while making this project, if you know C++ and see something you feel the need to tell me is wrong: https://discord.gg/mtXkQRT7Cx